Skip to content

 Key Compliance Areas

-- Disclosure of Inventions
+2. Disclosure of Inventions

-- Detailed Documentation: When submitting a disclosure to PCI, you must include a comprehensive written description of the invention, comprising approximately two typed pages, double-spaced.
+• Detailed Documentation: When submitting a disclosure to PCI, you must include a comprehensive written description of the invention, comprising approximately two typed pages, double-spaced.
 Additionally, the disclosure document should be fully signed.
 This thorough documentation is crucial for PCI to evaluate the invention’s commercial potential and meet the requirement to notify the federal government within 60 days of disclosure.
-If the disclosure is not properly completed it could be rejected by the federal government, which may put it at risk of not being reported within the required timeframe.
+If the disclosure is not properly completed it could be rejected by the federal government which may put it at risk of not being reported within the required timeframe.

-- Evaluation and Protection of Intellectual Property
+3. Evaluation and Protection of Inventions

-- University Assessment: PCI will work with you to assess the commercial potential of the invention and decide whether to retain rights and pursue patent protection or license as unpatented biological material.
+• University Assessment: PCI will work with you to assess the commercial potential of the invention and decide whether to retain rights and pursue patent protection or license as unpatented biological material.

-- Licensing and Commercialization
+1. Licensing and Commercialization

-- Revenue Distribution
+2. Revenue Distribution

-- Reporting to Federal Agencies
+3. Reporting to Federal Agencies

 Compliance Checklist

-- Promptly disclose the discovery of a new invention: Disclose the invention to PCI.
+• Promptly disclose the discovery of a new invention: Disclose the invention to PCI.

-- Upon deciding to retain title: PCI must file a provisional or non-provisional patent application within statutory deadlines or indicate the invention is an unpatented biological material.
+• Upon deciding to retain title: PCI must file a provisional or non-provisional patent application within statutory deadlines or indicate the invention is an unpatented biological material.

-- Annually: PCI is required to prepare and submit compliance and utilization reports to federal agencies.
+• Annually: PCI is required to prepare and submit compliance and utilization reports to federal agencies.

 Conclusion